Contentify/Contentify/readme.md

 To update from v2.1 to 2.2:
 * Make a backup of your files and your database!
 * Delete the `vendor` folder in the current Contentify installation
+* Clear the cache by running `php artisan cache:clear` via console or deleting all files and folders in `storage/framework/cache` and `storage/framework/views`
 * Download the files for the update and copy & paste them into the Contentify folder.
 Replace existing files.
-Now run the updater script via console with `php <contentify>/public/update.php` or via browser with `http://localhost/public/update.php`.
+* Now run the updater script via console with `php <contentify>/public/update.php` or via browser with `http://localhost/public/update.php`.
-* Open `config/app.php` with a text editor and change the "name" property to the name of your website

-If you have created a module for Contentify 2.1 or older please also take a look at the [guide to upgrade to Larvel 5.3](https://laravel.com/docs/5.3/upgrade#upgrade-5.3.0) since the changes mentioned there may affect your code.
+If you have created a module for Contentify 2.1 or below please also take a look at the [guide to upgrade to Larvel 5.3](https://laravel.com/docs/5.3/upgrade#upgrade-5.3.0) since the changes mentioned there may affect your code.
 Especially take a look at the changes regarding routing (resource parameters and the `Route::controller` method which is no longer available).